nuthanc/faang/approach.md

   * We will point that to None and reverse the second half
   * Finally merge first and second half in alternating way

-### Jump Game

-* I used Backtracking and Memoization
-* Another approach is DP Top Down Approach where you begin from the Last position
-  * To reach that position, it can be reached by n-2,n-3...1
-  * If the Goal can be reached, then the Goal is reassigned to the index which reaches it
-  * This goes on till the 0th index
-  * At the end, if goal === 0, then return True else False

 ### Valid Parentheses

 * Stack to add Open braces